ReverseAndBot/Snapchat-Bot/README.md

 - List to be continued soon.

+&nbsp;

+> [!IMPORTANT]
-- Please follow us and "star" this repository to receive more information on time.
+> Please follow us and "star" this repository to
+> - receive updates
+> - get notified about new modules and features
+> - not miss the release with limited customer slots (given to a new ***group of selected qualified customers***)
+> - receive discounts for trial accounts
+>
+> If you don't have a GitHub account, you simply can sign up here with your email address only.
+The account is free of charge.

 &nbsp;